Skip to main content

 In addition to having a mentor yourself, you also have the opportunity to become a mentor.
-Not only is it rewarding to support others, you'll also develop key skills such as active listening, empathy and rapport.
+Not only is it rewarding to support others, you'll also develop key skills such as active listening, empathy and rapport building.

-Beyond Barriers Mentoring Scheme Level 5, 6 and 7 students can apply to be paired with a professional mentor who you meet regularly over 6 months.
+Beyond Barriers Mentoring Scheme – Second year, third year and postgraduate students can apply to be paired with a professional mentor who you meet regularly over six months.

-A programme which empowers students to positively shape their university experience, providing unique opportunities to feedback on student experiences within their course and faculty.
-Course Representatives work closely with university staff to bring about student-led change that will have an impact for their cohort and future students.
+Our Course Rep programme empowers students to positively shape their university experience, providing unique opportunities to feedback on student experiences within their course and faculty.

 A programme developing students' confidence, leadership and resilience as well as developing a strong support network.